alitahir4024/alitahir4024/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=Ali-Tahir4024)

-<h3 align="center">I'm [Ali Tahir](https://alitahir.netlify.app/), a Full stack Developer, Web Enthusiast, a proud Computer Nerd & Dev Freak with 'ES Comma' in my head.
+I'm [Ali Tahir](https://alitahir.netlify.app/), a Full stack Developer, Web Enthusiast, a proud Computer Nerd & Dev Freak with 'ES Comma' in my head.
 Addicted to dev-community with great vision to change the world with open-source.
-Do check-out my repo's</h3>
+Do check-out my repo's.

 💁‍♂️ **Talking about Personal Stuffs:**